oktay/oktaycolakoglu-2022/README.md

 ## Description

-This project made with Next JS, uses Tailwind CSS for styling.
+This project made with Next JS, uses Tailwind CSS for styling and Framer Motion for animations.
 It's a personal homepage for me.
 It's a simple project with only one page and it uses Dato CMS for content management, Github API for show Github activities, and Dribbble API for show last dribbble shots.

 _(Kişisel anasayfam olan bu proje Next JS kullanılarak hazırlandı, stiller için Tailwind CSS kullanıldı.
 Tek sayfadan oluşan bu basit proje; içerik yönetimi için Dato CMS, Github aktiviteleri için Github API, Dribbble'da son paylaşımlarımı göstermek için de Dribbble API kullanıyor.)_